rafalkalita/scala-for-the-impatient/README.md

 scala-for-the-impatient
 =======================

-Scala exercises for Scala for the impatient book.
+Scala for the impatient book exercises.